Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ## MDD Table

-A risk strategy is designed in accordance with your business needs, taking into consideration the level of relevance of the MDD (Merchant Defined Data) fields.
+A risk strategy is designed in accordance with your business needs, taking into consideration the level of relevance of the Merchant Defined Data (MDD) fields.
 Even if those fields are not sent, they will still be charged during the validation of the test transactions.
 For this reason, we request that a prior analysis of the documentation is carried out and the store informs the fields that cannot be sent.

+> The MDD fields **1**, **4**, **9**, **83** e **84** are required during the validation of the test transactions.
+If your ecommerce is unable to send one or more MDD fields, you must inform Braspag which fields will not be sent.

 <aside class="warning">Do not send any empty fields.
-In case of any fields with no data to be sent, simply skip it.</aside>
+In case of any fields with no data to be sent, do not send the MDD.</aside>

 **Level of Relevance of the MDD Fields**